Philip-Leftwich/Philip-Leftwich.github.io/_teaching/Benchling-for-Education.md

 This is an ongoing collaboration, so watch this space for future developments and please contact me for more information, or to provide any feedback.

+# ASMCUE 2021

+I gave an Educational "microbrew" talk at the American Society for Microbiology 2021 meeting - [here](https://github.com/Philip-Leftwich/Philip-Leftwich.github.io/blob/master/files/Leftwich_Philip_handout_updated_V2.pdf) is a copy of the handout I produced for the event.